 Complying with instructions for safe driving is crucial because even the slightest error can cause an accident on a slippery road.
 A major accident on Turunväylä in March is a prime example of this.
 It is specifically vital to check the weather reports before driving long distances.
 Weather cameras also help to assess the conditions on specific roads.
 If possible, it is better to avoid driving during bad conditions.
-Stay inside, check what is on TV, Play a game, read a book or open Turtlebet until the weather is better.
+Stay inside, check what is on TV, Play a game, read a book until the weather is better.

 Safe distance and safe speed are essential

 When driving on a slippery road, the braking distance is considerably longer, so keeping a safe distance in winter is very important.
 In good weather conditions, the braking distance is 50 meters when driving 80 km/h.
 On an icy road, the braking distance with the same speed can be over 180 meters.
 During bad weather, lowering your speed is crucial.
 You should never drive faster than the weather conditions permit, and sometimes the speed limit can be too high if the weather is bad.
 It is harder to control the car on an icy or slushy road.